macestari17/Finance_Projects/README.md

 ---

 ## 🌟 Features
-  - Advanced models for Monte Carlo simulations, Black-Scholes option pricing, and portfolio optimization.
+  - Models for Monte Carlo simulations, Black-Scholes option pricing, and portfolio optimization.
   - Regression models and exchange rate forecasting to assist in strategic decision-making.
   - Essential financial computations, including portfolio variance, CAPM, Sharpe ratios, and more.